Latest posts by Jovin Tardif (see all)

 A conversation with radio host and author Erin Davis

-Today is World Radio Day and my guest today is the longtime host of 98.1 CHFI’s Morning Show, Erin Davis.
+Today is World Radio Day.
+Today on What’s On What’s Good with Jovin Tardif, I am here with longtime host of 98.1 CHFI’s Morning Show, Erin Davis.
 Erin is a 2020 inductee into the Canadian Broadcasting Hall of Fame, an emcee, a keynote speaker, and an author.

 1. I often like to press the rewind button when I meet someone for the first time.
 Can you tell us when you decided to go into the broadcasting industry?

 I was in my final months of high school with no concrete plans for my future and I’d signed up to hear two speakers on Career Day, but both were full.
 So instead, I heard a professor from the local community college talk about their radio program.
 It was like a lightning strike and I knew this is what I’d been getting ready for: keep in mind this was 1980 and radio wasn’t really a career option for women yet.
 So I was wedged in for an audition, got into Loyalist College and had landed a job two months later (while I continued my studies)!

 2. How did you feel during & after your first experience on the radio?

 I really don’t remember anything but terror.
 I did a show at the Loyalist College radio station, misfired a song and said “sh*t!”
 My prof later said to me, “Uh, Erin, we don’t usually say ‘sh*t!’ on the radio.”
 And I never did it again!

 3. Is there a moment you will never forget on CHFI?